Animal Health Technology Diploma Loading...

 Students receive training in animal nursing, surgical assistance, anesthesiology, laboratory procedures, diagnostic imaging, pharmacology and dental procedures.
 Studies include animal diseases, animal behavior, parasitology, nutrition, microbiology, hematology, ethics, anatomy, physiology, pathology and terminology.
 Students also practice communications, office procedures and client relations.

 Our campus features a working farm with a variety of large animals plus companion animals on site.
 These provide our students with many opportunities to gain experience in handling, treating and caring for live patients of all sizes.
 Practical expertise is emphasized and complemented with relevant theory taught by highly qualified, skilled and experienced veterinary professionals.

 Students also have the opportunity to spend time in veterinary clinics and other veterinary facilities.
-In addition to more traditional lecture and laboratory settings, students in second year will do rotations in the on-site small animal clinic and a six-week practicum at facilities throughout Canada.
+In addition to more traditional lecture and laboratory settings, students in second year will do rotations in the on-site small animal clinic and a six-week clinical practicum at facilities throughout Canada.